Rescue of Jews by Catholics during the Holocaust: Belgium

 The Queen Mother Elizabeth and Léon Platteau of the Interior Ministry also took a stance to protect Jews.

 Fr.
-Hubert Célis of Halmaal was arrested for harbouring Jewish children, but was released after confronting his interrogator with the following words: "You are a Catholic, and have forgotten that the Virgin was a Jewess, that Christ was Jewish, that He commanded us to love and help one another...
+Hubert Célis of Halmaal was arrested for harboring Jewish children, but was released after confronting his interrogator with the following words: "You are a Catholic, and have forgotten that the Virgin was a Jewess, that Christ was Jewish, that He commanded us to love and help one another...
 That He told us: 'I have given you an example so that you do as I have done'...
 You are a Catholic, and you do not understand what a priest is!
 You do not understand that a priest does not betray!".

 Hungary

 The Hungarian Regent, Admiral Horthy, though allied to Hitler, did not adopt Nazi racial ideology, and Hungarian Jews were not subject to deportations to death camps through 1942-3.
-The Nazis occupied Hungary in 1944, and commenced widescale deportations of Jews.
-The process began with Jews sent to Ghettos, and though local leaders of the Catholic and Protestant Reform Churches tried to help the Jews, Jews from all across Hungary outside of Budapest were deported to Auchwitz.
+The Nazis occupied Hungary in 1944 and commenced widescale deportations of Jews.
+The process began with Jews sent to ghettos, and though local leaders of the Catholic and Protestant Reform Churches tried to help the Jews, Jews from all across Hungary outside of Budapest were deported to Auschwitz.

-As rumour spread of the murder of the deportees, the Hungarian Ministry for the Interior criticised clergymen for issuing fake baptismal certificates.
-On June 26, 1944, confirmation of the mass murder at Auchwitz spurred the neutral powers in Budapest - including the Vatican - into action, seeking to thwart Nazi efforts to exterminate the Jews by issuing protective visas.
+As rumor spread of the murder of the deportees, the Hungarian Ministry for the Interior criticized clergymen for issuing fake baptismal certificates.
+On June 26, 1944, confirmation of the mass murder at Auschwitz spurred the neutral powers in Budapest - including the Vatican - into action, seeking to thwart Nazi efforts to exterminate the Jews by issuing protective visas.
 The virulently anti-Semitic Arrow Cross seized power in October, and the murderous campaign against the Jews was re-opened.
 Papal Nunico Angelo Rotta led the neutral diplomats in establishing an "international Ghetto" under their protection.
-Rotta also encouraged Hungarian church leaders to help their "Jewish brothers", and directed Fr Tibor Baranszky to go to the forced marches and distribute letters of immunity to as many Jews as he could.
+Rotta also encouraged Hungarian church leaders to help their "Jewish brothers" and directed Fr Tibor Baranszky to go to the forced marches and distribute letters of immunity to as many Jews as he could.